 We note that $\widetilde{\mathcal{M}}^{(2)\,\mu,c}$ in eq.~\eqref{eq:M3_l_p1} includes jet subgraph corrections to the incoming anti-quark, which require integrand modifications to treat loop polarisation terms that spoil local factorisation when $l$ becomes collinear to $p_2$.
 These diagrams are shown in figure~\ref{fig:M3_l_p1_jet_p2}.
 Local counterterms that restore the integrand-level Ward identities for diagrams with one-loop jet subgraphs have been developed in refs.~\cite{Anastasiou:2020sdt,Anastasiou:2022eym} and are summarised in appendix~\ref{app:jet}.
 In particular, they eliminate the shift-mismatch term generated by the one-loop jet function and the entire divergence in the region $(1_l,H_k,H_q)$ is due to integrable ghost contributions to the Ward identity, c.f. eq.~\eqref{eq:jet_mod_p1_ward}.

 The two-loop $p_1$ jet function satisfies,

 with

-where the two-loop quark propagator $\Pi^{(2)}_{qq}$ and $q\bar{q}g$-vertex $\Gamma_{qqg}^{(2)\,\mu,c}$ were defined in appendix~\ref{sec:Greens_2L}, while the shift subtraction term $\Pi^{(2)\,\text{shift}}_{qq}$ was defined section~\ref{sec:ward_2L}. \edit{The $p_2$-jet function follows from complex conjugation.
-Here, $\Pi^{(2)}_{qq}(p_1,k,l)$ is a scaleless integral which vanishes in dimensional regularisation}.
+where the two-loop quark propagator $\Pi^{(2)}_{qq}$ and $q\bar{q}g$-vertex $\Gamma_{qqg}^{(2)\,\mu,c}$ were defined in appendix~\ref{sec:Greens_2L}, while the shift subtraction term $\Pi^{(2)\,\text{shift}}_{qq}$ was defined in section~\ref{sec:ward_2L}.
+The $p_2$-jet function follows from complex conjugation.
+Here, $\Pi^{(2)}_{qq}(p_1,k,l)$ is a scaleless integral which vanishes in dimensional regularisation due to the cancellation of IR and UV poles\footnote{Throughout this text, we identify scaleless integrals that can be discarded in the \ac{ffs} scheme.
+As already noted in ref.~\cite{Anastasiou:2020sdt}, although this procedure mixes UV and IR poles, it does not present a problem, as the universal structure of UV and IR divergences in gauge theory amplitudes is well understood.}.
 We remark that any modifications to treat loop polarisations of the two-loop quark jet function in the region $(1_q,H_k,H_l)$ will have to be designed to leave the Ward identity in region $(2_q,H_k,H_l)$ intact, though finding the appropriate counterterms is beyond the scope of this paper.
 Ideally, as at one-loop, the counterterms are chosen so that the first two terms on the right-hand side of eq.~\eqref{eq:jet_p1_2L_ward} vanish identically when $q$ becomes collinear to $p_2$.
 We note that the same potential modifications applied to the quark jet function at the amplitude level will have to be applied to the form factor counterterms as well.

 We come to the main goal of this section, the treatment of shift-integrable terms due to scalar contributions to the single-collinear regions.
 We find it useful to decompose the truncated two-loop $n$-point amplitude into five topologies,